terminal-nerds/website/CONTRIBUTING.md

 Take a look at the 💌 [Git commits convention] page on our Wiki in this project' repository.
-It thoroughly explains it and provides instructions on how to write the commit messages with our recommended tools.
+It thoroughly explains what the 💌 [Git commits convention] is and provides instructions on how to write the commit messages with our recommended tools.

 [conventional commits shield]: https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg?style=for-the-badge
 [conventional commits]: https://conventionalcommits.org "Conventional commits convention"